mongodb/specifications/source/unified-test-format/unified-test-format.rst

     `Command Monitoring <../command-monitoring/command-monitoring.rst#security>`__
     spec) will be observed for this client.
 If false or not specified, events for commands containing sensitive information MUST be ignored.
+    ``runOnRequirements.auth`` MUST be false when this property is true.
+Test runners MUST fail if ``observeSensitiveCommands`` is true and authentication is enabled.
+See `rationale_observeSensitiveCommands`_

   .. _entity_client_storeEventsAsEntities: